alwaysai/capacity-detector/README.md

 **ENTRY-EXIT ZONES**
 The app uses configurable entry and exit zones to determine if someone is entering or exiting a location.
 Zones are made up of rectangular areas in the video frame.
 Multiple entry and exit zones may be added to fit complex environments.

--*ENTER CRITERIA*: When a detected person crosses from an entry to an exit zone, then disappears from tracking.
+*ENTER CRITERIA*: When a detected person crosses from an entry to an exit zone, then disappears from tracking.

--*EXIT CRITERIA*: When a detected person crosses from exit to an entry zone, then disappears from tracking.
+*EXIT CRITERIA*: When a detected person crosses from exit to an entry zone, then disappears from tracking.

--*IGNORE CRITERIA*: Any detected person who does not cross both an entry and exit zone before tracking of them ends.
+*IGNORE CRITERIA*: Any detected person who does not cross both an entry and exit zone before tracking of them ends.

 **JSON PAYLOAD**
 When either an entry or exit is detected, the app will send a call to the URL endpoints designated in the `config.json` file.
 The payload consists of the following: